naeemalomari/notes/HomePage.md

 *Hi EveryOne*

-## i am naeemalomari my purpose is to be a good software developer , good luck to you all .
+## i am naeemalomari my purpose is to be a good software developer , good luck to you all

+## This is a summary for my reading notes through this course.

 | Table of content      | pages |
 | ----------- | ----------- |
 | reading 102 | --- level-- |